The mission of the Holocaust Memorial

 Trips to places of remembrance

 The Holocaust Memorial organizes annual study trips to Auschwitz-Birkenau in Poland open to all, school groups and individuals.
-The Memorial also provides assistance and advice to mount, on request, projects for all places of memory of the Shoah in France and abroad.
+The Memorial also provides help and advice to mount, on request, projects for all the places of memory of the Shoah, in France and abroad.

-Since March 2015, the Network of Places of Memory of the Shoah in France has gathered eleven institutions based on a historical site and linked to history and the memory of persecution, deportation, extermination, the rescue or resistance of French Jews during the Second World War.
-Encouraging the development of links between its members, the Network aims to promote knowledge and transmission of the history of the Shoah at both national and local levels, contributing to the affirmation of republican and democratic values, in particular in the fight against all forms of racism and antisemitism.
+Since March 2015, the Réseau des lieux de mémoire de la Shoah en France brings together eleven institutions backed by a historic site and linked to the history and memory of persecution, deportation, extermination, the rescue or resistance of French Jews during the Second World War.
+Encouraging the development of links between its members, the Network aims to promote knowledge and transmission of the history of the Shoah at both national and local levels, contributing to the affirmation of republican and democratic values, in particular in the fight against all forms of racism and anti-Semitism.
 The Network relies on young memory ambassadors.
-Since 2010, the 11 institutions have been meeting on Holocaust Remembrance and Crime Prevention Day, January 27.
-In May 2017, the Mont Valérien and the Memorial of the Martyrs of the Deportation joined the Network of Sites of Memory of the Shoah which now has 13 partner institutions.
+Since 2010, the eleven institutions have been meeting on Holocaust Remembrance and Crime Against Humanity Day, January 27.
+In May 2017, the Mont Valérien and the Memorial of the Martyrs of the Deportation joined the Network of Places of Memory of the Shoah which now has 13 partner institutions.

 See the Network website